Greg Marsh Enterprises

 August 23, 2024 Well, all I could think of for a while was the old saying: "Greasy, Grimy, Gopher, Guts!".
 The battery carrier had about 3/16" of road grime on the bottom and supports.
 You cannot blast grease and grime - the media just sticks.
 Scraped, cleaned with WD40, cleaned with denatured alcohol, washed in hot water and soap and finally got it clean enough to blast.
 Then, how do you blast one armed?
 I figured out that I could put my right arm in the hole using my left hand and once it was in the resting it could work without problem.
 I blasted the battery carrier, rear fender loop, head steady spacers, and head steady.
 The battery carrier has so many nooks and crannied that it will have to be washed a couple more times in hot soapy water and then blasted again.
 It is coming out nice however.

 Since not much oil came out of the tank, I was curious and removed the engine drain.
-Even though it had the dangerous feed line check valve, it certainly wasn't working - the sump filled a 36 ounce coffee can to the brim!
+Even though it had the dangerous feed line check valve, it certainly wans't working - the sump filled a 36 ounce coffee can to the brim!

 Since I decided I have to take the gearbox out, I started on the primary.
 Finally, something was tight - WAY too tight.
 The outer cover nut was extremely tight - I'm hoping that the cover is not ruined.
 There was absolutely no gap between the inner and outer covers and the slot was filled with gray sealer before the cover was put on - both of those things ensure leaks!
 The primary was a testament to how to not do things: